 Contact me to book a philosophical consultation.

-Though you may not have heard of it, philosophical consulting has formally been around as a profession for a couple of decades already – see, for example, the The National Philosophical Counseling Association (NPCA) website (where I am listed as a philosophical practitioner): NPCASSOC.ORG
+You may not have heard of it, but philosophical consulting has formally been around as a profession for a couple of decades already – see, for example, the The National Philosophical Counseling/Consulting Association (NPCA) website (where I am listed as a philosophical practitioner): NPCASSOC.ORG

 In its less formal format, however, philosophical consulting has been occurring since the birth of philosophy, whenever this birth took place.
 For my purposes, I will locate this starting-point in Ancient Greece, specifically in the philosophising of Socrates.

 Socrates’ student, Plato, wrote The Dialogues .
 In a comment that emphasises the importance of Plato’s work, Alfred North Whitehead commented that the “safest general characterization of the European philosophical tradition is that it consists of a series of footnotes to Plato.”
 The Dialogues can be described as a series of long philosophical consultations, which is to say a series of conversations wherein philosophical themes are explored in order to re-align the thinking of one of the ‘interlocutors’ (which means ‘participants in conversation’).
 This is relevant considering that one of the participants (maybe a group of people too) in philosophical consultations may benefit from a philosophical context in which perspectives are broadened to the extent that old problems or challenges are seen in a novel light.
 Note that my website is called the perspective project, a title with roots in my philosophy background.